Arbitrage fund vs liquid fund for short-term parking

 - Gain: Rs 70,000.

-- After Rs 1.25 lakh LTCG annual exemption (assuming this is the only LTCG): Rs 0 taxable.
+- Rs 1.25 lakh LTCG annual exemption (assuming this is the only LTCG): Rs 0 taxable.

 - Net: Rs 70,000.

-For this scenario, arbitrage fund delivers approximately Rs 21,000 higher net return (Rs 70,000 vs Rs 49,000) for the same gross return, simply due to tax-efficiency.
+In this scenario the arbitrage fund delivers about Rs 21,000 more net return on the same gross return, purely on tax treatment.

 When arbitrage is better

-- Equity-oriented exposure desired: Some investors prefer the equity classification.
+- Equity-oriented exposure desired: some investors prefer the equity classification for portfolio-level tax planning.

 When liquid is better